WeiHao97/WeiHao97.github.io/_pages/about.md

   - /about.html
 ---
 # <i class="fa fa-cog fa-fw"></i> About me #
-I am a graduating PhD student (2025 Summer) in Computer Science department at Columbia University, co-advised by Prof.[Asaf Cidon](https://www.asafcidon.com/) and Prof.[Junfeng Yang](http://www.cs.columbia.edu/~junfeng/).
+I am a graduating PhD student (2025 Fall) in Computer Science department at Columbia University, co-advised by Prof.[Asaf Cidon](https://www.asafcidon.com/) and Prof.[Junfeng Yang](http://www.cs.columbia.edu/~junfeng/).

 My research focuses in the intersection of Machine Learning, Systems and Security.
 I am actively exploring potential start-up ideas.
 Please [contact](mailto:wei<dot>h<at>columbia<dot>edu) me if you want to collaborate or just for a fun chat.